 How to quickly delete large files and folders

-First, use CleanMyMac X to run the Space Lens scan:
+First, use CleanMyMac to run the My Clutter scan:

-5. Just check the folders you want to get rid of and click Remove when you’re done.
+4. Just select those you want to get rid of and click Remove.